x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - The mailbox's name is ConfRoom1.
 This name will also be used to create the room's email address.

-- The display name in the Exchange Admin Center and the address book will be Conference Room 1.
+- The display name in the Exchange admin center and the address book will be Conference Room 1.

 - The _Room_ switch specifies that this mailbox will be created as a room mailbox.

 ```
 New-Mailbox -Name ConfRoom1 -DisplayName "Conference Room 1" -Room